 Each month, one of our oikos alumni shares their fascinating journey.
 From the first time they recognized the need for more sustainability in their degree to their motivation to join oikos; from their first career plans to their everyday lives as agents of sustainable business and economics.
 Read their accounts on this page.
-To learn how to get involved in the alumni network, click here.

 The oikos Alumni Portraits first appear in the oikos Newsletter.
 Scroll to the bottom of this page to subscribe to our Newsletter or contact us, if you would like your portrait to be shared with the oikos community.